 - Bring soup to a boil and then reduce heat to low and simmer for 20 minutes, allowing the broth to develop flavor and the carrots to soften.

-- Cook soup until the noodles are soft, with a bit of chew left.
+- Add in the pasta and cook soup until the noodles are soft, with a bit of chew left.

-- Instead of topping with shredded Mozzarella cheese, place cubed fresh mozzarella at the bottom of each serving dish then ladle the soup over the cheese.
-And then to really add flavor, top with freshly grated Parmesan Cheese.
+To serve Lasagna Soup, top with freshly grated parmesan cheese and shredded mozzarella.
+Alternatively, take this soup over the top by placing cubed fresh mozzarella at the bottom of each serving bowl then ladle the soup over the cheese.
 The hot soup will melt the cheese and each bite will be layered with a good amount of gooey cheese!

 More Hearty Soup Recipes